codeface-io/SwiftObserver/readme.md

 	let latestTextLength = latestText.map { $0?.count ??
 0 }
 	~~~

 * Often we want to observe only the new value of a variable without the old one.
-Above we mapped a value update onto its new value.
+Above, we mapped a value update onto its new value.
 This mapping is already available for all observables whos update type is `Update<_>` (not just for variables).
 The above code can be written as:

 	~~~swift
 	let text = Var<String>()